Add Testimonials To Your WordPress Site

-This is a premium plugin that provides many great features right out of the box, including:
+This is a premium WordPress plugin that offers plenty of great features right out of the box, including:

-- Display options for your testimonials in a widget or as slideshows, sliders, grid layout, list layout, etc. by adding a shortcode
+- Display your testimonials in a widget or as slideshows, sliders, grid layout, list layout, etc. using a shortcode

-- Styling options (display image on top, bottom, or side of testimonials, display testimonials in a speech bubble, customized font and background colours, font types and more.
+- Styling options (display image on top, bottom, or side of the testimonial, display testimonial in a speech bubble, customize font and background colours, font types and more.

-You can search for more WordPress Testimonials plugins inside your WordPress dashboard (Plugins > Add New), or the WordPress Plugin Repository …
+You can search for more Testimonials plugins inside your WordPress dashboard (Plugins > Add New), or the WordPress Free Plugin Repository …

 (WordPress Plugin Search – Testimonials)

 Search the WordPress Plugin Directory for testimonials plugins below: